-Ask any security professional about strengthening your computer's security, and he or she will advise setting up a VPN.
+Ask any security professional about strengthening your computer's security and your data privacy, and he or she will advise setting up a VPN.
 It's right in your PC's settings, you'll be told.

 That's great advice — if you're a security professional, or are otherwise pretty computer-savvy.
 But what about the rest of us who don't have a clue what VPN even stands for, let alone how it works?

 "VPN stands for 'virtual private network,'" said David Gorodyansky, chief executive office of AnchorFree, a Mountain View, Calif., company that makes Hotspot Shield, VPN software for the average user.
 "It is a connection between a secure server and your computer, through which you can access the internet."

 A VPN lets you increase the security of your web session, transmitted data, financial transactions and personal information online, no matter where you are.

 Security experts warn against using public Wi-Fi hotspots, such as in a coffee shop, airport or hotel lobby, due to the risk of your connection being hijacked or snooped upon.
 Internet service providers may invade your privacy by selling data about your online habits to advertisers.
 A VPN greatly reduces those risks.